-What you should know and why your comment is critical.
+What you should know and why your voice matters.

-Utah is not getting the expansion we voted for and Utah Medicaid is facing serious threats.
+Utah is still not getting the expansion we voted for…

-The Legislature’s bill rolling back Proposition 3 includes several harmful changes to Medicaid:
+The latest phase of the legislature’s bill rolling back Proposition 3 includes several harmful changes to Medicaid:

 - Create additional work reporting requirements for enrollees